What are your hours of operation?

 This process enables teachers to track each child's development over time.
 Our teaching staff shares and celebrates the child’s progress during three annual parent-teacher conferences.

 How can I enroll my child at CCP?

 The first step is to tour our school.
 If a spot is available, you can enroll your child immediately.
-Monthly tuition is prorated based on start date.
+Monthly tuition may be prorated based on start date.
 If classes are full, we recommend getting on our wait list by submitting the enrollment form.

 When a space becomes available, we start at the top of the wait list.

-In January we offer re-registration for currently enrolled children for the following school year that starts the following September.
-In February registration is open to the community.
+In January we offer re-registration for currently enrolled children and the community for the following school year that starts the following September.